muse/orml/README.md

-# $ orml - orml rules many lands.
+# Orml rules many lands.
 ### What is it?
-Think of it like `pass`, except with more features and a more maintainable codebase.
-`orml` is a password/data manager which allows for various additional security and convenience features.
+Think of it like `pass`, except with more features and a more maintainable codebase (no offense). `orml` is a password/data manager which allows for various additional security and convenience features.

 ### Installing
 Make is used for installing and removing `orml`.
 The commands `build` & `clean`